raphaelluethy/ClockY/README.md

 Author: raphaelluethy

-This is my attempt at building a full fledged webapp according to the newest standarts-
+This is my attempt at building a full fledged webapp according to the newest standarts.

 ## Build Tool